Soon Valley

 The peak of Mount Sakesar is at 5010 ft above sea level.
 It was once the summer headquarters of the Deputy Commissioners of three districts – Campbellpur (now Attock), Mianwali and Shahpur (now Sargodha).
 It is the only mountain in this part of the Punjab which receives snowfall in winter.
-In the late 1950s the Pakistan Air Force placed a radar station on Sarkesar to monitor airspace over north-eastern Pakistan.
-Also on the mountain is a television transmission center with which the Pakistan Television Corporation relays its transmissions to the surrounding area.
+In the late 1950s, the Pakistan Air Force placed PAF Base Sakesar, a radar station on Sakesar to monitor airspace over north-eastern Pakistan.
+Also on the mountain is a Pakistan Television Corporation transmission center.